SteLib/Architects-site-/README.md

 # 🏛️ Architects web site

-A dynamic web application built with **Spring Boot**, designed to showcase architect profiles and their projects.
+A dynamic web application built with **Spring Boot** for accdamic project at Unveristà degli Studi Roma Tre, designed to showcase architect profiles and their projects.
 The platform offers a seamless experience for guests, registered users, and administrators, with intuitive navigation and interactive features.

 ## 🚀 Features